Don’t Be Fooled by These 6 Shady Online Event Planning School Tricks!

 Little to no information about who your instructor & tutors are

-A good way for a shady school to make money is to get a celebrity event and wedding planner to record training videos, then sell those videos at a premium, calling it a “course”.
+A good way for a shady event planning school to make money is to get a celebrity event and wedding planner to record training videos, then sell those videos at a premium and call it a “course”.
 Similar to our last point, these shady schools will spend a lot of time praising their “instructor” (the person in the video) but won’t talk about how your assignments will be graded.

-Push them to give you an answer (and they’ll do their best to avoid telling you!), and you’ll learn that your assignments will actually be graded by administrative staff who have next-to-no event planning experience.
+Push them to give you an answer (they’ll do their best to avoid telling you!), and you’ll learn that your assignments will actually be graded by administrative staff who have next-to-no event planning experience.
 Even worse?
-When you’re graded by a computer program!
+When your assignments are graded by a computer program!